 Dungeon Crawls Are the Worst Type of Adventure

 Dungeon crawls have long been a staple of tabletop roleplaying games (TTRPGs).
-I'm currently running Abomination Vaults for a group, and for Pathfinder 2E, it IS the dungeon crawl.
+I'm currently running Abomination Vaults for a group and for Pathfinder 2E it IS the dungeon crawl.
 Ten levels of dungeon.
 Now, the classic image of adventurers delving into dark, monster-infested caverns in search of treasure is iconic.
-However, only some find these adventures appealing.
+However, not everyone finds these adventures appealing.
 In fact, for some players, dungeon crawls can be the least enjoyable type of TTRPG adventure.
 Here’s why:

 Repetitive Gameplay

 One of the most common criticisms of dungeon crawls is the repetitive nature of the gameplay.
 Typically, a dungeon crawl involves a cycle of entering a room, fighting monsters, searching for treasure, and solving traps or puzzles.
-While this formula can initially be exciting, it can quickly become monotonous.
+While this formula can be exciting at first, it can quickly become monotonous.
 "Oh hey, look, another room of monsters..... yaaayyyyy."

 Imagine spending several hours of a gaming session moving from one nearly identical room to another, each time encountering a similar group of monsters.
 The lack of variety in these encounters can make the game feel like it’s on a loop.
-This repetitive structure can be a major turn-off for players who crave variety and dynamic scenarios, potentially leading to disengagement from the session.
+For players who crave variety and dynamic scenarios, this repetitive structure can be a major turn-off.

-Let's be honest, there are some people out there that live for this type of dungeon.
-Yes, I know, and there are people out there who love licorice.
+I know what you're thinking, there are some people out there that live for this type of dungeon.
+Yes, I know, and there are people out there that love licorice.
 (Author's note, I love licorice.)
 And that's fine and all, but the repetition can get old.
 Especially if it feels a bit "samey" as you run through it.
-This can lead to a situation where players may disengage from the session, resorting to distractions like browsing Reddit instead of actively participating in the game.
+And for many players this might disengage them from the session.
+It's when players may grab their phone and start perusing Reddit, rather than watching to see what they're companions will do as they've seen it happen multiple times already.

 Limited Roleplaying Opportunities